Last updated: 03-18-2023

 II.
 Similarities to Comic Book Heroes

 This fascinating strength-bestowing ritual draws on multiple aspects of Buddho-Daoist ceremony and internal alchemy.
 First, Sun chooses a secluded room where he traces a diagram of the Big Dipper on the floor in order to consecrate the space.
 Second, he recites magical spells likely intended to protect the princes during their bodily transformation.
 Third, Monkey uses his own divine breath to ignite their spiritual energy, manually fanning the flames to higher levels of spiritual attainment.
 Finally, he controls the ebb and flow of the resulting energy throughout their bodies according to a prescribed chronological rhythm.
 In all, Sun shortens a years-long process to only a few days, hours, or minutes.
-The princes come away from the ritual with superhuman strength and likely some form of immortality.
+The princes come away from the ritual with superhuman strength and likely some form of divine longevity.

 I’ve posted an article that explores the abilities of Monkey’s immortal breath (used in the ritual above).

 Above, I referenced Captain Marvel because he receives divine powers similar to the Indian Princes from Journey to the West.
 Well, the hero is also capable of sharing his abilities just like Sun Wukong.
 One issue has him save the life of a fatally injured boy by giving him some of his magic energy, thereby transforming him into a superhero.
 The boy is henceforth known as “Captain Marvel Jr.” (Ch: Xiao shengqi duizhang, 小神奇隊長) in his hero form (fig. 8-10) (Binder et. al., 1977, pp. 57-59).